lostmygithubaccount/azureml/docs/overview/concepts.rst

 Concepts
 ========

-In `azureml`, all concepts derive from a base Asset which has:
+In `azureml`, all concepts derive from a base asset which has:

 - a name
 - a unique id (GUID)
 - a version
 - tags

-Formally, an Asset in `azureml` is in Azure Resource Manager (ARM) Resource defined under the MachineLearningService.
+Formally, an asset in `azureml` is in Azure Resource Manager (ARM) Resource defined under the MachineLearningService.
 Assets can be created from:

 - JSON ARM template
 - YAML